misiektoja/spotify_monitor/docs/usage.md

 spotify_monitor spotify_user_uri_id --config-file /path/spotify_monitor_new.conf
 ```

-The tool runs until interrupted with `Ctrl+C`.
-Use `tmux` or `screen` for a persistent local run.
+The tool runs until you press `Ctrl+C`.
+On macOS, Linux or Unix, tools such as `tmux` or `screen` can keep it running after you disconnect from a terminal.
 Docker Compose can run in the background as described below.

 You can monitor multiple Spotify friends by running multiple copies with separate output names or directories.

-By default, output is saved to `spotify_monitor_<user_uri_id/file_suffix>.log`.
+By default, text output is saved to `spotify_monitor_<user_uri_id/file_suffix>.log`.
 Change the base path with `SP_LOGFILE` and the suffix with `FILE_SUFFIX` or `-y`.
-Disable logging with `DISABLE_LOGGING` or `-d`.
+Disable file logging with `DISABLE_LOGGING` or `-d`.

-Monitoring reports a listened track after the user finishes it because this is how Spotify reports Friend Activity.
+Spotify Friend Activity reports a track after the user finishes it.
+Spotify Monitor therefore cannot show the currently playing track in real time.

 <a id="main-application-docker-image"></a>
 ## Container Operation

-Installation, Linux ownership setup, local image builds and upgrades are documented under [Docker installation](installation.md#docker-compose).
-This section covers normal container operation after setup.
+See [Docker installation](installation.md#docker-compose) for installation, Linux file ownership, local image builds and upgrades.
+This section covers everyday use after setup.

-Compose mounts the current directory at `/data`.
-The wizard creates `spotify_monitor.conf` and `.env` on the host.
-Logs and CSV output also persist there.
-The image contains no user configuration or secrets.
+Compose makes the current host directory available as `/data` inside the container.
+The wizard creates `spotify_monitor.conf` and `.env` in that host directory.
+Logs and CSV output are also written there.
+The image does not contain your configuration or private values.

 Start the target saved by setup in the foreground: